 Dental sealants are thin protective layers designed to cover the chewing surfaces of your back teeth, particularly molars and premolars.
 These teeth usually have intricate pits and grooves that can easily trap food particles and bacteria.
 Sealants act as a barrier, preventing these harmful elements from settling and causing cavities.

 Dental sealants are usually made of medical-grade resins, either derived from plants or synthetically produced.
 Another common material used is glass ionomers, which is essentially a mix of glass powder and a water-soluble acid.

-Who Qualifies for Dental Sealants?
+Who Can Benefit From Dental Sealants?

-The Application of Dental Sealants
+The Longevity and Care of Dental Sealants

 On average, dental sealants can last up to five years, after which they may need reapplication.
 Immediately after leaving our practice, you can resume eating and drinking.
 However, our dentist recommends avoiding excessively hard or sticky foods to ensure the longevity of the sealants.

 Routine dental exams, ideally every six months, allow our dentist to assess the condition of your sealants and recommend any necessary actions.
 Moreover, these visits give you an opportunity to discuss any other dental concerns or treatments, such as dental sealants, that you might be considering.

 At Jeanette Thai, DDS, we always strive to offer the best in dental care.
 For further inquiries or to schedule an appointment, please contact us at (949) 837-8482.
 Let us work together to ensure your smile remains bright and healthy!